ColasNahaboo/irclogger/README.txt

 ======

-copy irclogger-run in /usr/local/bin, edit it, and run it once at startup, via start-stop-daemon for instance.
+copy irclogger-run in /usr/local/bin, edit it, and run it once at startup, via start-stop-daemon for instance or a @reboot line in a crontab.
 Copy it under as many copies as you want to run separate irclogger bots.

+A sample init.d-irclogger-sample is provided that you can copy as /etc/init.d/irclogger (red hat version)

 On web server:
 ==============